 - Ischemic ulcers, also known as arterial or vascular ulcers, are open sores that are slow to heal or won’t go away.
 They often occur on the feet due to poor blood circulation.

-- Popliteal artery entrapment syndrome (PAES), a condition that occurs when the popliteal artery (the main artery that runs behind the knee) is compressed by the muscles and tendons near the knee.
+- Popliteal artery entrapment syndrome (PAES) is a condition that occurs when the popliteal artery (the main artery that runs behind the knee) is compressed by the muscles and tendons near the knee.
 Compression of this artery causes reduced blood flow to the lower leg, resulting in pain, numbness or cramping in the calf muscle.

 - Compartment syndrome is a painful condition that occurs when extreme pressure builds within muscles, which decreases blood flow and prevents blood and oxygen from reaching the affected muscles and nerves.
 Chronic compartment syndrome worsens over time, often in people who run or participate in athletic activities.
 Acute compartment syndrome, typically caused by a severe injury, is considered a medical emergency.